History of Simone Biles in Timeline

 In April 2025, Simone Biles was awarded her fifth Laureus World Sports Award in the category of Sportswoman of the Year for the fourth time.

-June 2025: Breast augmentation
+June 2025: Breast Augmentation

 In June 2025, Simone Biles underwent a breast augmentation and has openly discussed details of the procedure.
-She has also disclosed receiving other cosmetic plastic surgery procedures including a lower blepharoplasty and earlobe surgery.
+She also disclosed receiving other cosmetic plastic surgery procedures including a lower blepharoplasty and earlobe surgery.

 2025: ESPY Awards

-In 2025, Simone Biles won the Best Championship Performance award and Best Female Athlete ESPY Award, becoming the sixth person to win the latter award twice.
+At the 2025 ESPY Awards, Simone Biles won the Best Championship Performance award and Best Female Athlete ESPY Award, becoming the sixth person to win the latter award twice.

-2025: Laureus World Sportswoman of the Year (2025)
+2025: Laureus World Sportswoman of the Year

-2028: Los Angeles Olympics
+2028: Transition into the 2028 Los Angeles Olympics